Bedrock-OSS/bedrock-wiki/docs/scripting/script-net.md

 :::

 ::: warning
-This module can only be used on Bedrock Dedicated Servers and in [Editor Extensions](https://learn.microsoft.com/minecraft/creator/documents/bedrockeditor/editorextensionsintroduction).
+This module can only be used on Bedrock Dedicated Servers.
 :::

 In Script API, you can send and receive HTTP-based requests to interact with the internet.
 For more detailed information please visit the[Microsoft docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server-net/minecraft-server-net).